JohnPetros/shipment-service/README.md

 ## 🖥️ About the project

-Shipping service is a simple **API Rest** that calculates the price of each shipping quote available to a given zipcode.
+Shipment service is a simple **API Rest** that calculates the price of each shipping quote available to a given zipcode.

 It has been used for the mobile app **[Sertton](https://github.com/JohnPetros/sertton)** where the user can calculate the price based on their zipcode before buying an item on the e-commerce.